daniellutz/guides/source/getting-started/ember-cli.md

-Ember is designed to minimize the amount of configuration necessary to get an application up and running.
-To do this, a number of peripheral tasks to application development have been streamlined, such as testing, compiling, and serving files.
+Ember CLI, Ember's command line interface, provides a standard project structure, a set of development tools, and an addon system.
 This allows Ember developers to focus on building apps rather than building the support structures that make them run.

-Ember includes a _command line interface_ called Ember CLI with helpful tools that are immediately available.
-In the terminal, a quick `ember --help` shows the commands we can use.
-For more information on a specific command, we can type `ember help <command-name>`.
-This shows us the details of how the command is used.
+In the terminal, a quick `ember --help` shows the commands Ember CLI provides.
+For more information on a specific command, type `ember help <command-name>`.

-## Creating a New Ember App
+## Creating a New App

-To start a new project called `super-rentals`, we navigate to the directory where we want to work and use the `new` command:
+To create a new project using Ember CLI, use the `new` command.
+In preparation for the tutorial in the next section, you can make an app called `super-rentals`.

 ```shell
 ember new super-rentals
 ```

-## The Ember CLI Directory Structure
+## Directory Structure

 The `new` command generates a project structure with the following files and
 directories: